-- The /etc/vxfenmode file is not updated on all the VCS nodes, because new coordination points on the node were being picked up from an old /etc/vxfenmode file. - The coordination points listed in the /etc/vxfenmode file on the different VCS nodes are not the same.
+- The coordination points listed in the /etc/vxfenmode file on the different VCS nodes are not the same.
 If different coordination points are listed in the /etc/vxfenmode file on the cluster nodes, then the operation fails due to failure during the coordination point snapshot check. - There is no network connectivity from one or more VCS nodes to the CP server(s). - Cluster, nodes, or users for the VCS nodes have not been added on the new CP servers, thereby causing authorization failure.